BLACK AMERICAN PATRIOTS | CIVIL WAR

 Dred Scott v.
 Sandford

-Dred Scott and his wife claimed to be free because they now lived in the territory of Missouri where slavery was illegal.
+Dred Scott and his wife claimed to be free because they had lived in the territory of Missouri while traveling with their Master, where slavery was illegal.
 This resulted in an 11-year judicial battle that became one of the most contentious Supreme Court rulings ever delivered.

 In the Dred Scott v.
 Sanford (1857) decision, the Supreme Court concluded by a 7-2 majority that the Missouri Compromise (1820), which proclaimed all territory north of latitude 36°30′ and west of Missouri to be free, was unconstitutional.
-Paradoxically, it is the institution of slavery that should have been declared unconstitutional.
-Dred Scott would remain a slave because the court ruled that property fell outside the purview of liberty.
+(Paradoxically, it is the institution of slavery that should have been declared unconstitutional).
+Dred Scott would remain a slave because the court ruled that he was property, not a citizen, and property fell outside the purview of liberty.

 All seven judges who voted in favor of the ruling were Democrats.
 The two justices who opposed the decision were both Republicans.